The Cook Report

 This one is pretty much perfect for easing my autumn blues.
 The sauce is rich and buttery with thyme and the sweetness of butternut squash.

 I also love the addition of sausage here.
 It makes the dish super rich and luscious with all that comforting meatiness that you need at this time of year.
+Adding sausage to pasta dishes is a game changer when it comes to flavour - try it out in this sausage gnocchi recipe too.

 Blue bowls of sausage pasta with a cloth and gold forks